-A student may drop classes up to ten days before the beginning of final exams without written permission of the instructor.
+A student may drop classes up to ten days before the beginning of final exams without written permission from the instructor.
 The final date to drop is printed in the Academic Calendar.
-Students may drop classes via their ctcLink Student Homepage under the "Manage Classes"
+Students may drop classes via their ctcLink Student Homepage under the "Manage Classes" tile.

-tile.
 Email admissions@bigbend.edu or call 509.793.2089 for assistance.
-Students who are receiving financial aid and wish to withdraw completely must inform personnel in the Financial Aid Office.
-Courses that are dropped during the first ten days of the quarter are not included on the student's academic transcript (Summer Quarter: first six days).
-Courses dropped after the 10th day will be recorded with a "W" on the transcript.
+Students who are receiving financial aid and wish to withdraw from all classes must inform personnel in the Financial Aid Office.
+Courses that are dropped during the first 10 days of Fall, Winter, and Spring Quarters (within the first six days for Summer Quarter) are not included on the student's academic transcript.
+Courses dropped after the 10th day (6th day for Summer Quarter) will be recorded with a "W" on the transcript.